How to Adjust the Display Brightness in Windows 11

 Modifying the Brightness slider

-6. When you’re finished, you can close the Intel Graphics Control Panel as the changes are already permanent.
+6. When finished, you can close the Intel Graphics Control Panel—your changes are already saved.

-Adjust the Screen Brightness via Nvidia Control Panel
+9. Adjust Screen Brightness Using Nvidia Control Panel

-Note: This method is only applicable as long as you’re using an Nvidia GPU and you have the Nvidia drivers installed.
+Note: This method works if you are using an Nvidia GPU and have the Nvidia drivers installed.

-1. Open up the Nvidia Control panel via the taskbar icon, by searching for the app via the Start menu (press Windows key) or by right-clicking on a free space on your desktop and clicking on Nvidia Control Panel from the context menu that just appeared.
+1. Open the Nvidia Control Panel via the taskbar icon, by searching the Start menu (press Windows key), or by right-clicking on the desktop and choosing Nvidia Control Panel from the menu.

 Opening the Nvidia Control Panel

-Note: You might need to click on Show More Options in order to see the NVIDIA Control Panel options.
+Note: You might have to click Show More Options to see Nvidia Control Panel in the menu.

-2. Once you’re inside the main menu of Nvidia Control Panel, click on Adjust desktop color settings link under Display in the left pane.
+2. In Nvidia Control Panel, click Adjust desktop color settings under Display in the left pane.

 Accessing the Desktop Color settings

-Note: if this is the first time you’re opening Nvidia Control Panel, you will need to accept the License Agreement first by clicking on Agree and Continue.
+Note: If this is your first time opening Nvidia Control Panel, you’ll need to accept the License Agreement by clicking Agree and Continue.

-3. If you have more than one display connected to your Windows 11 PC, you’ll need to select the display that you want to adjust the brightness first from the right side.
+3. If you have multiple displays, select the one you want to adjust on the right side.

 Adjusting the Brightness level via Nvidia Control Panel

-4. Next, scroll down to Output adjustments and drag the Brightness slider left or right depending on if you want to tone down or boost your screen brightness.
+4. Scroll down to Output adjustments and use the Brightness slider to change your screen brightness to your liking.

 ABOUT THE AUTHOR